Vyral/base-template/_posts/2019-12-13-working-to-give-back-to-the-community-of-kauai.md

 {% include youtube.html %}

 In addition to helping people with their real estate needs, whether they’re looking to find their perfect island getaway or thinking of moving back to the mainland, I love giving back to our community here in Kauai.
-It’s a beautiful place filled with wondrous nature and people who embody the Aloha spirit.&nbsp;
+It’s a beautiful place filled with wondrous nature and people who embody the Aloha Spirit.&nbsp;

 One of the ways I work to give back to the community is through my rotary club.
 Back in 2006, I joined The Rotary Club of Hanalei Bay.
 Kauai has five rotary clubs, and if you’re not familiar with what a rotary club is, it’s a community service organization. **Our motto is “Service above self,” and there are several causes we support. &nbsp;**